-VIEWS: Bear River Campground is surrounded by 235,000 acres of Flat Tops Wilderness.
+VIEWS: Bear Lake Campground is surrounded by 235,000 acres of Flat Tops Wilderness.
+The lake is actually separate from the campground and is just a short walk outside the campground.
 Some sites have a view of the Flat Tops and the valley, while others are more wooded.
 Bear River reservoir is located just outside the campground and is within walking distance.

 HIKING: 3 miles past Bear Lake Campground is the Stillwater Trailhead where three popular hikes begin.
 Trail guides are available at no cost in town at the Yampa Ranger Station.

-This area accesses some great fishing for brown and brook Trout.
-Along this 17 mile, dead end road are 3 reservoirs.
-(Yamcolo, Bear River, and Stillwater) which can accommodate a canoe, with Yamcolo being the only one of the three that allows a small boat with a motor as long as the boat does not cause a wake.
+This area gives access to 3 reservoirs in a 10 mile radius on Forest Service Road 900, that offer great fishing for brown, rainbow, cutthroat, and brook Trout.
+The names of the 3 reservoirs in this large camping haven are Yamcolo, Bear River, and Stillwater Reservoir.
+All 3 can accommodate a canoe or small boat, Yamcolo being the only one of the three that allows a small boat with a motor as long as the boat does not cause a wake.

 HOW TO GET THERE: From Downtown Yampa, Forest Road 900 is located just past the local General Store, (Montgomery’s).
 The 900 road begins with 6.4 miles of pavement with the remainder 8 miles being gravel road.
 Bear River Campground is on the left side.